hwa6/water-over-the-winter/README.md

 # The Water Over the Winter Project

-The Water Over the Winter Project at its' core is an IOT device paired with a web front end.
+The Water Over the Winter Project is an IOT device designed to automate plant watering.